With over 1.943 hectares of fun and Magic, Disneyland Paris (DLP) is one of the most popular attractions in Europe.

-Dragon’s Cave is accessible from both Main Street, USA and Fantasyland and it is a dark cave not recommendable for children and adults which have fear of the dark.
+Dragon’s Cave is accessible from both Main Street, USA, and Fantasyland and it is a dark cave not recommendable for children and adults who have fear of the dark.

 It’s a small world

-Another classic Disney attraction which can be found in almost every park including Disneyland Paris.
+Another classic Disney attraction can be found in almost every park including Disneyland Paris.

 This is a slow-paced boat ride that takes you through different scenes that shows people and animals from all over the world.

-It is a brightly coloured attraction with lots of animatronics wearing clothing traditional to the part of the globe they are standing for.
+It is a brightly colored attraction with lots of animatronics wearing clothing traditional to the part of the globe they are standing for.

 It is full of timeless, Disney nostalgia and is fantastic for people of any age due to the fact that there isn’t an elevation restriction.

 While It’s a Small World is preferred amongst determined Disney fans, it normally doesn’t have a long queue.

 It is a fantastic choice if you have a FastPass for various Fantasyland destinations and have some extra time left until their return window begins.